trentzhang/movie-system/README.md

 # Movie System Project

 Welcome to the Movie System project!
+You can access the live deployment of our project [here](http://149.248.8.180:3001/home/).
 This project is the culmination of our efforts in my Art of Web Programming class at University of Illinois at Urbana-Champaign, aimed at creating a comprehensive and efficient movie management system.

 ## Project Background